PhPeKe/OB1_SAM/README.md

 **Running an experiment**:

-In order to run a "normal" experiment one should set "run_exp" and "analyze_results" to True.
+In order to run a "normal" experiment one should set "run_exp" and "analyze_results" in *parameters.py* to True.

 **Parameter-tuning**

-For parameter-tuning set the parameters you wish to change in "get_parameters.py" and then
+For parameter-tuning define the parameters you wish to change and their bounds in *get_parameters.py*.
+Then go to *reading_simulation.py* where you have to unpack these values again based on the order in which they have been packed.

-OB1 is a reading-model that simulates the processes behind reading in the brain.
-For more information about the theoretical aspects of OB1 and a validation of its reading capabilities see: https://www.ncbi.nlm.nih.gov/pubmed/30080066
+ Next go to *parameters.py* and change "optimize" to True.
+Don't forget to set "run_exp" as well as "analyze_results" to False if you want to **just optimize**.